Smooth Converse Lyapunov-Barrier Theorems for Asymptotic Stability with Safety Constraints and Reach-Avoid-Stay Specifications: Preliminaries

 \begin{defn}[Domain of attraction] If a closed set $A\subseteq\Real^n$ is $\delta$-RUAS for $\S$, we further define the domain of attraction of $A$ for $\Sd$, denoted by $\mathcal{G}_{\delta}(A)$, as the set of all initial states $x\in\Real^n$ such that any solution $\phi\in\Pd(x)$ is defined for all positive time and converges to the set $A$, i.e.,

 \end{defn}

-\begin{defn}[Stability with safety guarantee] We say that $\Sd$ satisfies a stability with safety guarantee specification $(W,U,A)$, where $W,U,A\subseteq\Real^n$, if the following conditions hold: \begin{enumerate} \item (asymptotic stability w.r.t. $A$) The set $A$ is closed and UAS for $\Sd$ and the domain of attraction of $A$ contains $W$, i.e. $W\subseteq\mathcal{G}_\delta(A)$. \item (safe w.r.t. $U$) $\R_{\delta}(W)\cap U=\emptyset$. \end{enumerate} If these conditions hold, we also say that $\S$ $\delta$-robustly satisfies the stability with safety guarantee specification $(W,U,A)$. \end{defn}
+\begin{defn}[Stability with safety guarantee] We say that $\Sd$ satisfies a stability with safety guarantee specification $(W,U,A)$, where $W,U,A\subseteq\Real^n$ and {$A$ is closed}, if the following conditions hold: \begin{enumerate} \item (asymptotic stability w.r.t. $A$) The set $A$ is UAS for $\Sd$ and the domain of attraction of $A$ contains $W$, i.e. $W\subseteq\mathcal{G}_\delta(A)$. \item (safe w.r.t. $U$) $\R_{\delta}(W)\cap U=\emptyset$. \end{enumerate} If these conditions hold, we also say that $\S$ $\delta$-robustly satisfies the stability with safety guarantee specification $(W,U,A)$. \end{defn}